Adzz/ecto_morph/docs/has_one_of.md

 # Using EctoMorph to create a has_one_of association

 So what do I mean by `has_one_of`?
-Well sometimes when modeling data we want to say something like "this thing can be one of these types of things".
+Well sometimes when modelling data we want to say something like "this thing can be one of these types of things".
 That is to say, our thing can be one of a group of possibilities, and can only be one of those at any one time.
 Why is this a useful way to talk about data?
 Isn't that just a has_one anyway?
 Let's look at an example to see...

 We want to track athletes and their results in different events.
 To begin with we decide to have athletes, who have_one medal.
 The schemas would look like this: